Skip to Content

 How To Release The EPB

-As you know, by far, the most common EPB faults are failed rear actuators.
-However, we won’t know that’s your problem for sure without going through a few tests.
+As you know, the most common EPB fault is a failed rear actuator.
+However, we won’t know for sure that’s your problem without going through a few tests.
 More on that later.
 But for now, I’m guessing your priority is releasing the brake.

 For now, let’s assume you don’t have a scan tool to hand.
 We’ll approach this old school.